-4. What do I do if my copyright has been infringed?
+2. What do I do if my copyright has been infringed?

-If you believe that your work, or the work of someone you are authorised to represent, has been uploaded to the Workday Service without your authorisation, or in any other way that constitutes copyright infringement, you should notify us of your copyright infringement claim in accordance with the procedure below.We accept no obligation to monitor, review, filter, moderate or remove any Customer Content from the Workday Service.
+If you believe that your copyrighted work, or the copyrighted work of someone you are authorized to represent, has been made available on or through the Workday Platforms without authorization, or that any content made available on or through the Workday Platforms infringes your copyright, you should notify us in accordance with the procedure below.
+Notwithstanding the foregoing, customers are solely responsible for the content they upload to the Workday Service, and we accept no obligation to monitor, review, filter, moderate or remove any customer content from the Workday Service.
 Nevertheless, we reserve our right to take any such actions as we deem necessary in our sole discretion.

 (d) your contact information including your full name, address and telephone number and a valid email address on which you can be contacted;

-5.3.
+3.2.
 Your notice should be sent to us or our designated copyright agent by email to firstname.lastname@example.org or by mail to the following address:

-6230 Stoneridge Mall Road
+6110 Stoneridge Mall Road

 Pleasanton CA 94588 USA